DaveBackus/Data_Bootcamp_Book/README.md

 ## Warning

 This is **work in progress**, target date late January 2016.
-We've written five chapters so far, the rest are rough notes to ourselves.
+We've written seven chapters so far, the rest are rough notes to ourselves.

 ## Acknowledgements